 Step 2: Get them installed.
 Installation typically takes one or two days, roughly two to four weeks after booking, depending on the installer.
 Double-check that they will be able to install the panels in time for the deadline.

 Step 3: Register for feed-in payments.
 Once panels are in, the installer will send you an MCS certificate.
-You must register for feed-in payments with your energy supplier by Mon 31 Mar to guarantee the current feed-in payments.
+You then register for feed-in payments with your energy supplier to get the current feed-in payments.

 Send a completed application form with the MCS certificate, Energy Performance certificate, proof of purchase and ID.
-For speed, ask your installer to email these documents to you, so you can forward them to the supplier.
-If posting, send by special delivery.
+Sometimes you can ask your installer to email these documents to you, so you can forward them to the supplier.
+They can also be sent by post.

 Call your supplier to check it's got the application.
 Write down the date, time and who you spoke to.